motylele/criticalPathMethod/README.md

 * shows the order of tasks (Gantt schedule)

 ## Input specification
 In the first line of standard input user enters the number of tasks (nodes).
-Then we specify every node name, its duration $(>0)$, number of the direct ancestors and names of their nodes (ancestors must be first added as a node to be ancestor of something, this prevents the formation of cycles, **also first node can't have any ancestor**).
+Then in a loop we specify every node name, its duration $(>0)$, number of the direct ancestors (expect the first one) and names of their nodes (ancestors must be first added as a node to be ancestor of something, this prevents the formation of cycles, **also first node can't have any ancestor**).

 ### remarks
 * the graph must be acyclic and directed